zuka011/C_Threading_Library/README.md

 # C Threading Library

-The library offers the following functionalities: Thread Pools, Channels (such as in Go), Futures (such as in Java)
+The library offers the following functionalities: Thread Pools, Channels (such as in Go), Futures (such as in Java).

 The documentation can be seen in the header files in *Headers* and examples are in the *Tests* directory.